Mixed Motives and Geometric Representation Theory in Equal Characteristic: Parity motives, perverse motives and the flag variety

 Hence we need to understand the interaction of the functors $\Hyp$ and $\pi_{s}^*\pi_{s,*}$. \begin{lemma}Let $s\in S$ be a simple reflection.
-Then Assume that $t_R$ is invertible in $\kk$.
+Then we can identify Assume that $t_\Phi$ is invertible in $\kk$.
 Then there is a natural equivalence of functors

 \end{lemma} \begin{proof} There are two different proofs for the first statement which do not apply in our situation.
 The first one given in \cite{Soe90} uses the decomposition theorem for perverse sheaves and the second one in \cite{Soe00} relies on a concrete description of the category of sheaves and the identification $G(\C)/B(\C)=K/T$ for a compact real form $K$ of the complex group $G(\C)$, while it also requires that $2$ is invertible in $\kk$.
 But one can also apply the projective bundle formula (see Proposition \ref{prop:projectivebundleformula}).
 It is well known that $\pi_s: G/B\rightarrow G/P_s$ is a $\Proj^1$-bundle.
 By \cite[Exercise 7.10(c)]{Har} this bundle is the projectivization $\Proj(\pazocal E)$ of a vector bundle $\pazocal E$ on $G/P_s$, since $G/B$ is regular and Noetherian.
-In our case there is an completely explicit description of the bundle $\pazocal E$ fo which we did not find an reference.
+In our case there is an completely explicit description of the bundle $\pazocal E$ for which we did not find an reference.
 Hence the projective bundle formula applies and the first statement follows.

 Following \cite[Theorem 14]{Soe90} or \cite[Proposition 4.1.1]{Soe00} this implies that there is a natural isomorphism of functors